-How to watch WSL on BBC: The biggest games and stars
+How to watch WSL on BBC - the biggest games & stars

 Last updated on .From the section Women's Football

-Women's football is England is riding high at present, following the Lionesses' Euro 2022 final victory at Wembley against Germany.
+Women's football in England is riding high following the Lionesses' Euro 2022 victory.

 With renewed interest in the game and a new generation of fans created, the Women's Super League is drawing more attention than ever before.

-Luckily, whether new to the women's game or not, fans don't have long to wait for their next fix.
-The WSL season starts this weekend - with 22 games live on the BBC in 2022-23.
+Whether new to the women's game or not, fans do not have long to wait for their next fix.
+The WSL season gets under way this weekend - with 22 games live on the BBC in 2022-23.

 What are the key dates?

-The WSL season starts on Saturday, 10 September, with Tottenham at home to Alessia Russo and Ella Toone's Manchester United at Tottenham Hotspur Stadium.
+The WSL season starts on Friday, with Leah Williamson's Arsenal at home to Brighton at Meadow Park, after the original opening weekend matches were postponed following the death of Queen Elizabeth II.

-The BBC will show Millie Bright's Chelsea begin their title defence on Sunday, 11 September.
-The match against West Ham kicks off at Stamford Bridge at 12:30 BST and will be live on BBC Two and BBC iPlayer.
+The BBC will show Aston Villa hosting Chloe Kelly and Lauren Hemp's Manchester City on Sunday.
+The match kicks off at Villa Park at 12:30 BST and will be live on BBC Two and BBC iPlayer.

-After that, the BBC will show Aston Villa's match against Manchester City from Villa Park on Sunday, 18 September.

 The north London derby between Arsenal and Tottenham - which looks set to break the league's attendance record - will be broadcast live on BBC One, BBC iPlayer and BBC Sport online.

-That match - in the third round of WSL fixtures - will take place at Emirates Stadium on Saturday, 24 September, during the men's international break.
+That match will take place at Emirates Stadium on 24 September, during the men's international break.

 The season runs until 28 May.